 Is Cowboy Shooting Safe with All Those Guns Around?

 Safety is our main concern.
-Because we are a family oriented sport everyone of us has stake in making these events as safe as possible.
+Because we are a family-oriented sport every one of us has stake in making these events as safe as possible.
 All firearms are unloaded with actions open.
 At the loading table someone at the table insures all firearms are loaded correctly and safe gun handling procedures are maintained.
-An RO calls the shooter to the line and is responsible for starting the string of fire, watching for safe muzzle direction and safe handling.
+A RO calls the shooter to the line and is responsible for starting the string of fire, watching for safe muzzle direction and safe handling.
 At the end of the string the RO sends the shooter to the unload table where someone watches and checks to ensure all firearms on the line are properly and safely unloaded.
 Only then is the competitor allowed to return to their gun cart.

 How Are Shoots Scored?